Alien vs Predator (Atari Jaguar video game): Gameplay

-When playing as private Lance J. Lewis of the Colonial Marines, the player's main objective is to escape from Golgotha, which has been invaded by Aliens and Predators, activate the base's self-destruct mechanism and exit the area in an escape pod.
-Lewis awakes in the base's brig after a cryosentence for strike offence at an officer and has no weapons, security clearance, or motion tracker.
-The player must find weapons from deceased Marines like a shotgun, a pulse rifle, a flamethrower, and a smart gun in order to fend off enemies.
-The player can traverse sublevels through elevators and air ducts, and must also find security cards from deceased personnel to access other areas within the base's sublevels.
-Lewis can also collect food and medical kits scattered across the base to recover health, but cannot store them unlike the Predator.
+Playing as private Lance J. Lewis of the Colonial Marines, the objective is to escape the base infested with Aliens and Predators, activate the self-destruct mechanism, and leave the area in an escape pod.
+Lewis is released on sublevel 3 after serving a brig sentence without weapons, security clearance, or a motion tracker.
+The player can obtain a shotgun, a pulse rifle, a flamethrower, and a smart gun from fallen Marines to fend off enemies.
+Lewis can traverse the sublevels via elevators and Alien-infested air ducts, and the player must find security cards from deceased staff to unlock doors and access computer terminals.
+A level 10 security card is required to access the self-destruct mechanism at the command center on sublevel 2.
+The motion tracker can also be found on a fallen Marine in sublevel 5.
+The player can collect ammo to reload their weapons, as well as food and medkits to restore health.
+Lewis can access computer terminals to view the map, learn about the incident at the base, and recover health.
+However, the amount of health to be recovered depends on the player's security card level.